 Other car insurance coverage for a BMW 330i

-Because the cost of car insurance for a BMW 330i is typically higher than the national average, it may be tempting to only purchase the minimum amount of legally required coverage.
-However, only purchasing your state’s minimums could lead to hefty financial losses in the event of an at-fault accident, especially if you have to pay out of pocket medical or property damage costs to another driver.
+The cost of full coverage car insurance for a BMW is typically higher than the national average, so it may be tempting to only purchase the minimum amount of legally required coverage.
+However, only purchasing your state’s minimums might lead to hefty financial losses in the event of an at-fault accident, especially if you have to pay out-of-pocket medical or property damage costs to another driver.

 Full coverage insurance offers greater financial protection and generally refers to policies with liability coverage, collision and comprehensive.
-If you lease or finance your BMW 330i, the lender will likely require you to include both collision and comprehensive coverage in your policy so the lender’s financial interest is protected.
-These coverage types extend cover damage to your vehicle from covered losses.
+If you lease or finance your BMW, the lender will likely require you to include both collision and comprehensive coverage in your policy so the lender’s financial interest is protected.

-Adding gap insurance to a full coverage policy is another way to make coverage even more robust.
-This insurance pays the “gap” between how much you owe on your lease or loan versus the amount an insurance company would offer to pay off your new vehicle if it were totaled in an accident.
-You could also increase your coverage by adding roadside assistance for emergencies when your car is inoperable or rental car coverage so you can pay for a rental while your car is in the shop for repairs.
+Adding gap insurance to a full coverage policy may be another way to make coverage even more robust on a loaned or leased vehicle.
+This insurance pays the “gap” between how much you owe on your lease or loan versus the amount an insurance company would offer to pay off your new vehicle if it were totaled in an accident or other covered event.
+Other common endorsements include roadside assistance for unforeseen breakdowns and rental car coverage to pay for a rental if your car is in the shop for repairs.

 - $100,000 bodily injury liability per person